legislation/data-documentation/model/effects.md

 # Effects (amendments and commencements)

-The text of a provision of legislation may specify an amendment to another provision of legislation (or, rarely, to itself).
+The text of a provision of legislation may *amend* (change) one or more other provisions of legislation (or, very rarely, itself).

-For example, [paragraph 7 of schedule 2 of the Civil Partnership (Scotland) Act 2020](https://www.legislation.gov.uk/asp/2020/15/schedule/2/paragraph/7) specifies the following amendment to the Marriage and Civil Partnership (Scotland) Act 2014:
+For example, [paragraph 7 of schedule 2 of the Civil Partnership (Scotland) Act 2020](https://www.legislation.gov.uk/asp/2020/15/schedule/2/paragraph/7) contains the following amendment to the Marriage and Civil Partnership (Scotland) Act 2014:

 > (1) The Marriage and Civil Partnership (Scotland) Act 2014 is modified as follows.
 >
 > (2) In section 30 (renewed marriage or civil partnership following issue of full gender recognition certificate), in subsection (1)(b) for “both parties” substitute “a party (or both parties)”.

-When an item of legislation makes a change to one or more provisions of legislation, our editors record the change in our Editorial system as an *effect*.
+When a provision of legislation makes a change to one or more provisions of legislation, our editors record the change in our Editorial system as an *effect*.

 An effect is a record of the change that helps our editors track where (and when) to apply amendments and commencements.
 Effects help our readers and data re-users find changes made by legislation both before and after we have applied them.